Maysa0807/gerenciamento/README.md

-# Eventos
+# Gerenciamento
-Projeto API Rest usando Java Spring integrado ao microservice Date
+Api Rest project using Java Spring/ microservice Date

 ## Usage
 1. Start the application with Maven